International and Interstate Tours

 Other overseas tours encourage students to step out of their comfort zones by living and working in a developing country by completing a World Challenge Expedition to Ecuador and the Galapagos Islands.
 During their time away, students must acclimatise to the different culture; complete an expedition, in either the Amazon basin or the mountains; and complete an extended community service project.
 World Challenge tours also require students to raise and manage the cost of their trip themselves, rather than relying on their families to pay for their experience.

-Our activities program also offers a number of interstate and overseas sport tours that offer students an opportunity to broaden their expeerience and perspective, involving a balance of training sessions, matches and some sightseeing.
-Students are billeted with local families.
-Recent trips include netball and rugby tours to New Zealand, soccer and cricket tours to the UK, and a swimming and diving tour to the USA.
-Music tours to the U.K and Europe also complement the Performing Arts disciplines at Carey.
+Our activities program also offers a number of interstate and overseas sport tours that offer students an opportunity to broaden their experience and perspective, involving a balance of training sessions, cultural awareness, matches and some sightseeing.
+Recent trips include New Zealand (netball), Spain (soccer), Sri Lanka (cricket) and USA (basketball).
+Music tours to the UK and Europe also complement the Performing Arts disciplines at Carey.

 For more information, please refer to Pathways at Carey.